woubuc/sweep/docs/usage.md

 :::

 ### -f, --force <Badge type="error" text="dangerous" />
-Skip the confirmation and immediately cleanup the discovered directories.
-Useful if you want to use Project Cleanup in scripts (e.g. in a continuous integration environment).
+Skip the confirmation and immediately sweep the discovered directories.

 ::: danger
 You will not have any opportunity to review which directories will be deleted.
-It is recommended to only use this on single project directories that use a [.cleanuprc file](./configuration).
+It is recommended to only use this on single project directories that use a [.swpfile](./configuration).
 Use at your own risk.
 :::

 ### -h, --help